sst/sst/www/docs/long-running-jobs.md

 - ETL jobs
 - Video processing

 Note that, `Jobs` have a much **longer cold start** time.
-When a job starts up, CodeBuild has to download the docker image before starting the job.
+When a job starts up, CodeBuild has to download the docker image before running the code.
 This process can take around 30 seconds. `Job` is not a good choice if you are looking to run something right away.

 ---